 Where it was perfect was creating and giving depth to some of the most memorable characters in Star Wars history.
 It introduced characters like Ahsoka Tano and Barriss Offee and expanded on characters like Anakin Skywalker and Obi-Wan Kenobi.
 The showed literally introduced hundreds of new characters and never once did so haphazardly.
 But arguably, some characters are more important than others and due to that we decided to create this list of the most important characters in Star Wars: The Clone Wars.

 Season Three is memorable for many reasons but none are as important as The Mortis Trilogy.
 The Mortis Trilogy saw Ahsoka, Anakin, and Obi-Wan trapped on a mysterious planet that was strong with The Force.
 The planet was home to three powerful entities, the Father, the Daughter, and the Son.
 While the Daughter represented the full power of the Light Side and the Son the Dark Side, the Father represented a balance between the two.

 After learning that Anakin was the Chosen One, the Son attempted to recruit him to his side.
 Fearful of what may happen should the two align, the Daughter leads Obi-Wan to the Dagger of Mortis and tells him that the weapon is capable of destroying Force Wielders.
 Before he can use it, however, the Son steals it and attempts to kill the Father.
 By doing this, he hopes to gain the power that the Father holds.
 Instead of killing the Father, The Son accidentally kills the Daughter.

-The trio are easily some of the most important characters in the Clone Wars because A) they represent the Dark, the Light and the Balance of the Force, B) Once killed, the Daughter becomes an owl know as Morai and bonds to Ahsoka, and C) the characters give Anakin a glimpse of what he will become later in life.
+The trio is easily some of the most important characters in the Clone Wars because A) they represent the Dark, the Light, and the Balance of the Force, B) Once killed, the Daughter becomes an owl known as Morai and bonds to Ahsoka, and C) the characters give Anakin a glimpse of what he will become later in life.

 9. Asajj Ventress